Wasitat al-suluk fi siyasat al-muluk: Book importance

 Since the publication of Abu Hammu al-Zayani: His Life and Works in 1974 by historian Abdelhamid Hadjiat, which provides an in-depth study of the life and works of the sultan, interest in this Zayyanid ruler and his book Wasitat al-Suluk fi Siyasat al-Muluk has continued to grow.
-The value of this work lies not only in its political nature, a genre of literature that was widespread at the time, but also in the fact that its author was not merely a scholar, but an active ruler.
+The value of this work lies not only in its political nature, a genre of literature that was widespread at the time, but also in the fact that its author was not merely a scholar but an active ruler.
 Unlike other political theorists, Abu Hammu II combined political reflection with the actual exercise of power, making him a rare example in the history of the Islamic world.

 Historical and Political

-French researcher Jennifer Vans highlights the importance of historical works published during the reign of Abu Hammu II, as they constitute almost the only surviving primary sources documenting the reign of the Zayyanid dynasty.
+French researcher Jennifer Vanz highlights the importance of historical works published during the reign of Abu Hammu II, as they constitute almost the only surviving primary sources documenting the reign of the Zayyanid dynasty.
 While other historical works may have been lost, writings such as Zahr al-Bustan fi Dawlat Bani Ziyan (by an unknown author) or Bughyat al-Ruwad fi Dhikr Muluk Bani 'Abd al-Wad by Yahya Ibn Khaldoun (brother of Abd aI-rahman ibn Khaldun) testify to the historical dynamism of this period.
 The fact that three historical works were written during his reign reflects the sultan's interest in documenting the history of his dynasty and his concern for providing political guidance to future generations.

 Moreover, Wasitat al-Suluk fi Siyasat al-Muluk serves as an important document for understanding the conflicts of the time and their consequences, as well as the movements of tribes in the Maghreb and their origins.
 The book provides valuable insights into contemporary historical events, either through direct testimony or from historical sources and accounts.
 It describes major events, such as the battle where Abu al-Hasan al-Marini was defeated in Al-Andalus, and the reconquest of Tlemcen by the Abu Hammu II in 1358 (760 AH).
 It also offers the sultan's views on historical figures such as the Umayyad caliph Abd al-Malik ibn Marwan and his reliance on Al-Hajjaj ibn Yousef as governor.
 According to Abdelhamid Hadjiat, these political observations reflect "the foresight and critical vision of the author."
 The content of the book provides researchers with a better understanding of the social and political context of the Maghreb, as well as its interactions with other dynasties at the time.